 Overdose of blood pressure medication 70 times

-Previously, female patient LHTL, 46 years old, residing in Can Tho City, was transferred to Can Tho Central General Hospital by the front line in a state of rapid pulse and low blood pressure.
+Previously, the female patient LHTL, 46 years old, residing in Can Tho City, was transferred to Can Tho Central General Hospital by the front line in a state of rapid pulse and low blood pressure.
 The patient's family said that the patient had a history of high blood pressure and was prescribed daily medication.

 After 8 days of ECMO treatment, the patient gradually regained consciousness, vital signs were stable, and the ventilator was removed and the endotracheal tube was removed.